Research

 Carrots as Sticks: How Effective Are Foreign Aid Suspensions and Economic Sanctions?International Studies Quarterly, Volume 68, Issue 2, June 2024.

-The power of the “weak” and international organizationsReview of International Organizations, February 2024.
-With Duncan Snidal, Thomas Hale, Emily Jones and Karoline Milewicz.
+The Power of the “Weak” and International OrganizationsReview of International Organizations, February 2024.
+With Duncan Snidal, Thomas Hale, Emily Jones, and Karolina Milewicz.
+Framework article for a special issue, which I co-organised and co-edited.

 Book Manuscript

-Varieties of Chokepoints: When and Why International Exchanges Create Geoeconomic Power and Vulnerability (in progress)
+Varieties of Chokepoints: A Micro-Perspective on Geoeconomic Power (in progress)

 Working Papers

 A “conveyor belt” from international standards to stronger domestic regulation?
 Evidence from the international political economy of net zero governance.
-With Thomas Hale, Emma Lecavalier, and Thom Wetzer
+With Thomas Hale, Emma Lecavalier, Bhavya Gupta, and Thom Wetzer.
+Revise & Resubmit, Regulation & Governance.

 Data

 Oxford Climate Policy Monitor.
-With Emma Lecavalier, Lucilla Dias, Thomas Hale, Thom Wetzer, Bhavya Gupta, Adrien Rose, and Abby Semple.
+With Emma Lecavalier, Lucilla Dias, Thomas Hale, and Thom Wetzer.